haacked/haacked.com/_posts/2016/2016-02-29-regex-turkish-i.md

 Regex.IsMatch("ShiftKey", "^[a-z0-9]+$", RegexOptions.IgnoreCase); // true
 ```

 Ahhh, now harmony is restored and everything is back in order.
 Or is it?

+## The Subtle Unexpected Behavior Strikes

 Suppose our resident `shiftkey` imposter returns again.

 ```csharp
 Regex.IsMatch("ShİftKey", "^[a-z0-9]+$", RegexOptions.IgnoreCase); // true, DOH!